BisheshAgarwal/wallet-system/README.md

-## Follow below instructions to run the project locally;
+## Follow below instructions to run the project locally:

 ### Backend -